aimansae/reviewme/README.md

 ### Navbar

 Navigation bar is fully responsive across all devices, and shows all available pages, according to a logged in or logged out user.
 A search field is shown across all pages.
-User can serarch by a product name
+User can search by a product name

 **For Logged In users:**
 IMAGE